PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 Parsers can store all information multi messages as a 2D list, using the same order as the messages occur in the log.

+Valid names and types are the same as for the Information message.

 #### 'P': Parameter Message

 Parameter message in the _Definitions_ section defines the parameter values of the vehicle when logging is started.
 It uses the same format as the [Information Message](#i-information-message).